A common question we’re asked by business owners entering the digital space – how much does a website cost?

 While this may seem like a good deal, make sure you read the terms and conditions carefully as you may be tied into a longer-term agreement and/or be subject to additional fees.

 Lastly, keep in mind there are renewal costs involved when you purchase a domain name, where discounts may not be applicable.
+That affects the cost of a website in the long run.

 Here’s a summary of what a domain name will cost: